-Merge assets’ action logs into gateway for improved detection rate of true incidents
+Merge asset action logs into the gateway to improve the detection rate of true incidents

-Configure functional (based on business knowledge) zones for processes communication to detect policy violations
+Configure functional (based on business knowledge) zones for process communication, to detect policy violations

-A major addressable topic when deploying preventative controls in a production environment is an emergency function when a rule misconfiguration is blocking a legitimate traffic.
+A major addressable topic when deploying prevention controls in a production environment is an emergency function, in the event a rule misconfiguration blocks legitimate traffic.

-TIP DON’T LIKE
+TIP - DON’T LIKE

-We strongly advise against a creation of physical bypass of the gateway unless logical reconfiguration to detective mode is not feasible swiftly enough to prevent any kind of damage or loss to safety or productivity.
+We strongly advise against creating a physical bypass of the gateway, unless the logical reconfiguration to detective mode cannot practically be done quickly enough to prevent damage, loss productivity, or safety issues.

-The risks in making a physical bypass are creating an attack vector without visibility or control and generating a hard to revert process due to fear of causing the same fault without performing a laborious root cause analysis.
+The risk of a physical bypass is the creation of an attack vector without visibility or control, and the creation of a process that is hard to revert, for fear of causing the same fault, without performing a laborious root cause analysis.

-The segmentation plan should address such a process by assigning a security role for managing the return to the original prevention mode.
+The segmentation plan should address the risk of such a process by assigning a security role to manage the return to the original prevention mode.

-If production risk analysis presents a major concern of gateway failure blocking legitimate traffic, we suggest a high availability cluster design of the gateway.
-An example of such an optional design is depicted in the following logical drawing figure:
+If production risk analysis presents a major concern that a gateway failure could block legitimate traffic, we suggest a high-availability cluster design for the gateway.
+An example is shown in the following logical drawing: